 When we talk of the pet perils of smoking, lung cancer usually sits right at the top of the pecking order.
 However, tobacco use is also a major trigger for oral cancer around the world and smoking cigarettes, chewing tobacco and snuff can cause cancer in the cheek, gums and lips.
 With pipe smokers, cancer can appear where the tobacco is held in the mouth.
-In India Khaini, gutka, zarda, and some forms of paan masala are widely used forms of chewing tobacco that increase risk of oral cancer.
+In India Khaini, gutka, zarda, and some forms of paan masala are widely used forms of chewing tobacco that increase the risk of oral cancer.

 Research shows the risk of oral cancer is nearly 5 to 10 times higher among smokers than those who never smoked.
 Also, smokers are at a higher risk of dying from oral cancer than non-smokers.
 When alcohol and tobacco are used simultaneously, the risk of oral cancer soars 15 times more than in non-users.
 Doctors say 37% of their patients diagnosed with oral cancer would likely die within 5 years from being diagnosed.